 Résumé Barbara Flueckiger

-Professor at the Institute of Cinema Studies, University of Zurich, since February 2007.
+Professor at the Department of Film Studies, University of Zurich, since February 2007.

-Fall term 2011: research fellow at Harvard University, USA, with Prof. D.N.
-Rodowick, Chair, Department of Visual and Environmental Studies.
+Fall term 2011 and summer 2012: research fellow at Harvard University, USA, Department of Visual and Environmental Studies.
+Basic research on historical film colors.

 Since June 2011 research project "Film History Re-Mastered."
 This project investigates the changing perception of film history in the digital age and is funded by a grant from the Swiss National Science Foundation.
 Abstract and further information on the university's research database.